Glossary of Italian gold-ground painting

 M

-Maestà — It. majesty
+Maestà — Subject

 A composition showing the Virgin enthroned in majesty (maestà) surrounded by angels and saints, the dominant devotional image of Florentine and Sienese altarpieces.
 Duccio’s Maestà for Siena Cathedral and Cimabue’s for Santa Trinità, Florence, are its canonical expressions.

-Mandorla — It. almond
+Mandorla — Tech.

 An almond-shaped aureole enclosing the full figure of Christ or the Virgin in scenes of the Transfiguration, Ascension, or Last Judgement.
 Usually rendered in concentric rings of burnished gold shading to lighter, more silvery tones toward the figure.